nickzana/blog/content/blog/2022-02-27-exploring-password-management/index.md

 In this post, I'll be talking about the password managers I've used and recommend.
 Then, I'll outline the properties a good password manager should have.
-Finally, I'll show you the solution I've settled on for my own needs.
+Finally, I'll introduce a project I've been working on related to this.

 As a small disclaimer, I'm not a cryptographer.
 My formal training essentially boils down to a few first-year intro to CS classes in I took this year in